 This challenge far exceeded my expectations - with the split between trekking and kayaking you are privileged so see different parts of the beautiful country of Brazil i.e. the rainforest and the amazing coastline, the challenge then finishes in Rio with a visit to Christ the Redeemer statue which is breath taking.
 I have met people who I will remain friends with for life and I am already thinking about the next challenge I would like to embark upon!

 Heather Traivs

-worth it when we reached Rio and saw Christ the Redeemer.
+The challenge of the trek/kayak was well worth it when we reached Rio and saw Christ the Redeemer.

 Emily King